clarkevansteenderen/CBC_Tutorials/README.md

 > **Each tutorial folder contains an instruction file with the extension .md.**

-## For the phylogenetic tutorials, you need the following software:
+## For phylogenetic tutorials, you need the following software:

 * Chromas (free version 2.6.6) http://technelysium.com.au/wp/chromas/